Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make the equation true. Source: Adina Rochkind

 Read More »Multiplying 3 Fractions to Get 1

-Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make a true statement.
-Source: Owen Kaplinsky, Answer by Joseph Nguyen
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make the equation true.
+Source: Owen Kaplinsky, answer by Joseph Nguyen

 Read More »Adding 3 Fractions to Get 1